Superrehtard/old_diaspora_wiki/How-to-Use-Pagekite-to-Link-Your-Own-Domain-Name-to-a-Local-Network-Diaspora-Pod.md

 `service pagekite start`

 After a minute or so, you should be able to find your Diaspora login screen in a browser window at https://diaspora.[yourdomain].net.
-No you can create an account, or log in if you already have one.
+Now you can create an account, or log in if you already have one.

 If images aren't rendering properly (i.e., if the logo is absent), try setting the serve static assets variable to "true" in ../diaspora/config/environments/production.rb (or development.rb if that's what you have).